 Are accidents involving pets covered under car insurance?

 Unfortunately, your pet may not be covered if you’re involved in a car accident.
 Depending who is at fault, it’s possible liability coverage will kick in.
 Alternatively, your pet could be covered under your home insurance policy.
 However, it’s very likely if you’re involved in a car accident and your pet is injured, they will not be covered.
-Pet insurance can offer coverage for your furry friend!
-We suggest doing some research into pet insurance in your area to see if it’s a good fit for you and your family.
+BrokerLink is pleased to offer pet insurance from Fetch.
+All new and existing BrokerLink customers are eligible for a 10% discount on their pet policy.
+Fetch pet insurance helps you save money on vet bills when your dog or cat gets sick or hurt.

 FAQs on tips for keeping your pet safe while driving